Research

 Funding:

-2020 to Present National Science Foundation, Digitization TCN DBI-2001500 - Collaborative: Building a global consortium of bryophytes and lichens: keystones of cryptobiotic communities (GLOBAL).
+2020 to Present National Science Foundation, Digitization Thematic Collections Network (TCN) DBI-2001500 - Collaborative: Building a global consortium of bryophytes and lichens: keystones of cryptobiotic communities (GLOBAL).
 Twenty-five collaborating institutions.
-Lead PI: Budke JM (TENN).
+Lead Principal Investigator: Budke JM (TENN).
 Project Website - Online Abstract

 Relevant publications: